Security-Development/security-development.github.io/_posts/2025-07-24-hacking-camp-27th-P0R0C3E5S1N9-write-up.md

 </pre>
 </div>

-I want to solve this equation to recover A given B, C, D
+I will solve this equation to recover A given B, C, D

 <b>#1.
 XOR both sides with B</b>